TwinCitiesCodeCamp/TwinCitiesCodeCamp.Winners/README.md

 # TwinCitiesCodeCamp.Winners
-The app we use to pick winners for prizes
+The app we use to pick winners for prizes.